 M&A Transaction Readiness

-Preparing for an M&A process can be quite daunting for a company.
-Management must always remain focused on running the company, yet also needs to consider how best to prepare the company for a successful exit.
-What does it mean to be “deal ready”?
+Preparing a company for an M&A process can be overwhelming.
+Leading up to a sale of a company, members of senior management have two full-time jobs: they must remain focused on running the company and yet they must simultaneously manage a transaction process.
+Often the completion of the transaction itself is dependent upon the company’s continued ability to meet its financial projections, which can be a daunting task for even the most organized executive.
+How does a company best prepare for a successful exit and ensure a smooth process?
+What does it really mean to be “deal ready”?
 Listen to our panel of experts who have been through the process talk about lessons learned and other important factors, such as:

 - What impact does an M&A process have on the company?
 Are the management team and the employees prepared for the potential change in culture?

-- Should the company engage an investment banker to assist with the transaction?
-If so, at what point in the process should a banker be engaged?
+- For what types of transactions should the company engage an investment banker?
+At what point in the process should a banker be engaged?

 - What does a buyer focus its diligence on (both legal and business)?